SEC proposes basic rules for private equity, hedge funds

 The money pouring into these funds typically comes from so-called sophisticated investors — wealthy individuals, pension funds and charity endowments — and the financial industry has argued that the consumer protections required for retail investors are unnecessary for these groups.

-As SEC commissioner Hester Peirce put it, investors in private funds “are able to fend for themselves.”
+As SEC Commissioner Hester Peirce put it, investors in private funds “are able to fend for themselves.”

 But Peirce was the lone vote against the proposal, which she referred to as a “sea change.”
 SEC Chairman Gary Gensler and the majority of commissioners said that the rules are necessary to promote transparency and competition among the firms.